james-at-cake/cake-marketing/exampleSite/content/portfolio/cadaretta-development.md

 #### Project Requirements

 We partnered with dG Creative on the design and completed the development and ecommerce integration.
+Cadaretta was a Walla Walla winery that combines a family's long Washington agricultural heritage with winemaking skill and experience.